 How do I know that my customer received something that I sent them via ServiceTrade?

-Throughout the day you may send quotes, Work Acknowledgements, Service Links, and invoices over to customers via ServiceTrade.
+Throughout the day you may send quotes, Work Acknowledgements, Service Links, and Invoices/Invoice Links to customers via ServiceTrade.
 These objects, or links to them, are transmitted to the customer via standard email.

 In the event that one of the above is not able to be delivered, the sender (email address of the user who was logged in and completed the action) will receive a bounce notification email from ServiceTrade.

 - If you receive such a message, you may wish to check the address you entered for the customer, and try again.

 - The recipient may have an auto-reply message set up for their email which will cause a bounce.

 - If you did not receive such a message, the customer received the email.

 If a customer states they did not receive an email, and you have no bounce message,